coredns/coredns.io/README.md

 Releases should be tagged with 'release = "number" and `data/coredns.toml` should be updated with the number.

-`data/subtext.toml` controls the buttons for "Docs", "Middleware" and "External Middleware".
+`data/subtext.toml` controls the buttons for "Docs", "Plugins" and "External Plugins".

 Create: